Where to stay in Perth First Time: Best Areas

 Stay in Northbridge if you love the excellent nightlife, you want to be close to the CBD, you enjoy cocktail bars, you don’t mind not being next to the beach, you don’t mind being around busy nightlife.

-Best Places to stay in Perth in Northbridge:
+Best Places to stay in Perth in Northbridge for first-timers:

 🔍MORE HOTEL DEALS IN NORTHBRIDGE